unmesh1511/final_test/README.md

       Used to exclude testcases mentioned in a file. for example : -X <FILE_NAME>

-## Testsuite Design
+## Test-suite Design
 The IOX testsuite has a main directory as **iox_test**.
 The iox_test directory has different directories corresponding to different devices such as **dio, modbus, meter** as well as **result** directory having respective testcase log.
-Inside each device directory there are testcases for different actions such as **create, provision, delete** etc. as well as for configurations such as **dvc, deep_topic, mode, port, get service, monitor service**.
+Inside each device directory there are testcases for different actions such as **create, provision, delete** etc. as well as for services such as **dvc, get service, monitor service, mode, port, deep_topic**.

 ```bash
 ├── dcm